Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

+\end{widetext} In the case of rewire-to-random adaptation and unbiased propagation, $\pi_{\X\to\X'} = \frac{[\X']}{N}$ and $\eta_{\X} = \frac{1}{2}$, so that the magnetization is conserved and the equations reduce to the known ones~\cite{zschaler2012adaptive}.
+Moreover, it is known that this system may exhibit a (supercritical) transcritical bifurcation in the expected number of active edges, $[\A\B]$, where beyond the bifurcation point only the trivial equilibrium $[\A\B] = 0$ is stable and within the physical range, $0 \leq [\A\B] \leq M$, whereas below, this equilibrium is unstable and there exists a nontrivial one that is stable~\cite{zschaler2012adaptive}.

-We will assume that the individuals are divided into groups via a set of $M_{g}$ hyperedges of size $g$ ($M_{g} \geq 1$, $g > 2$).
-In particular, we assume that the assignment of individuals to these groups occurs uniformly at random (and thus, is not necessarily exclusive) and remains static (Fig.~\ref{fig:adaptive-voter-model}a).
+In order to introduce polyadic interactions in this model in the following, we will assume that, in addition to their pairwise connections to others, the individuals are divided into groups via a set of $M_{g}$ hyperedges of size $g$ ($M_{g} \geq 1$, $g > 2$).
+In particular, we assume that the assignment of individuals to these groups occurs uniformly at random (and thus, is not necessarily exclusive) and remains static (Fig.~\ref{fig:adaptive-voter-model}(a)).
 Under these assumptions, the probability that a given set of $\nu$ vertices is contained in at least one of the $M_{g}$ $g$-hyperedges is